The Easiest Sourdough Discard Sandwich Bread Recipe (Dairy-Free)

 Instructions

-- After the mixture is nice and bubbly, add in the remaining ingredients.
+- First warm your water to be about 120℉.
+Then, add all of the ingredients to a bowl and mix.
 Knead all together for 15 minutes in a stand mixer with the dough hook attachment or by hand.
 The dough should be soft and pliable and be able to pass the windowpane test.
-120 grams whole wheat flour, 343 grams bread flour, 180 grams sourdough discard, 10 grams salt, 60 grams olive oil
+120 grams whole wheat flour, 7 grams Instant yeast, 60 grams honey, 120 grams whole wheat flour, 343 grams bread flour, 180 grams sourdough discard, 10 grams salt, 60 grams olive oil

 - The windowpane test is performed by gently pulling a section of the dough thinly enough that you can see light through it.
 If you can see light through the dough, it is a sign the dough is strong and elastic enough to move forward.
 Be sure to let the dough rest for 2-3 minutes before performing the test to ensure the dough is relaxed.
 If the dough tears when pulled thin continue kneading it up to a total of 20 minutes.